openstack/upstream-institute-virtual-environment/README.md

     ```
     This will boot up a VirtualBox VM with CentOS 7

-2. Install prerequisites in the VM
+2. Activate the python virtual environment
     ```bash
-    ./prereqs.sh
-    ```
-    This step needs root/sudo rights to install tools like qemu-img
-3. Activate the python virtual environment
-    ```bash
     . .env/bin/activate
     ```
-4. Create disk image with provided convenience script
+3. Create disk image with provided convenience script
     ```bash
     ./create-training-box.sh
     ```
-5. The generated image can be found under `dist/`
+4. The generated image can be found under `dist/`

 [dib]: https://docs.openstack.org/diskimage-builder/latest/